brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

 Special attributes
 ------------------

-The special attributes are starting with a dash (:html:`-`) to separate them from the common properties of the schema.org specification and to avoid collisions.
+The special attributes start with a dash (:html:`-`) to separate them from the common properties of the schema.org specification and to avoid collisions.
 Let's have a deeper look on them.